Are you on a <$10 budget? Or are you on a >$50 budget?

 Travel blanket ($)

 I have become unreasonably fearful of airline blankets ever since reading this article about how often they get reused without cleaning!
-So I bought the prettiest, cheapest travel blanket I could find ASAP.
+If you want to help reduce the germs your friend comes in contact with too, consider getting them a travel blanket!
 I love this brand because it doesn’t take up a lot of room in your carry-on.

 Travel guidebooks ($)

-Fodor’s, Lonely Planet, Rick Steves – blogs are great, but sometimes you need info offline, which is why guidebooks are so helpful!
+Fodor’s, Lonely Planet, Rick Steves – blogs are great, but sometimes your friend will need info offline, which is why guidebooks are so helpful!
 I usually go for whatever is on sale, but if you know that your friend is going somewhere specific, help them out by getting a guidebook for that place!

 Reusable water bottle ($ – $$)